rufusraghunath/kelda/TECHNICAL_VISION.md

 Global wrapper around all functions?
 Could optimize even frameworks like React

 - Use ML to drive optimization?
-Have a sandbox env that switches funcs from worker to main thread and aggregates data to run regressions against
+Have a sandbox env that switches funcs from Worker to main thread and aggregates data to run regressions against
-- Could open source worker optimization data for common libs, e.g. moment
+- Could open source Worker optimization data for common libs, e.g. `moment`
 - How would one maintain the unique identifiers for functions?

-If we use something like a functional test for determining whether worker-based optimization is worth it:
+If we use something like a functional test for determining whether Worker-based optimization is worth it:

 - write quantum-level tests
 - use a tool like browser stack to determine device payoff matrix

-How big is the worker overhead, anyway?
+How big is the Worker overhead, anyway?
 How frequently worth it?

-How many workers can which device maintain without adverse effects?
+How many Workers can which device maintain without adverse effects?

-Is there a point to a worker generator?
+Is there a point to a Worker generator?
 Could act like an actual coroutine.